For this tutorial we do not offer a free download of the pattern.

 5. Sew the facing

-Place a magnetic top on the P6 pieces at the location indicated on the pattern.
+Place a magnetic top on the P6 pieces in the location indicated on the pattern.

-Assemble the P6 pieces by sewing the two widths together, in the same way as sewing the sides of the P1 pieces (one lacing) .
+Assemble the P6 pieces by sewing the two widths together, in the same way as sewing the sides of the P1 pieces (a lacing) .

 ![]() |